Glebegor/competitive-template/README.md

-# Competitive template
+# Competitive Template

 ## Description

-This is template that I'm using in competitive programming.
-Here will be desctiption of the main functions.
+This is the template I use for competitive programming.
+Below is a detailed description of the main functions and utilities included.

-## imports
+## Imports

 ```cpp
 #include <algorithm>